-- 1.1 The Faculties of the University shall be those of Arts and Humanities; Science; Medicine, Dentistry and Health; Engineering; Social Sciences; and City College, Thessaloniki. - 1.2 City College, Thessaloniki, is an International Faculty of the University. - 1.3 The University may designate another institution as an International Faculty.
+1.1 The Faculties of the University shall be those of Arts and Humanities; Science; Medicine, Dentistry and Health; Engineering; and Social Sciences.

 2. Powers of the Faculties

 - 2.1 Subject to review by the Senate and to the Statutes and Regulations of the University each Faculty shall: - 2.1.1 make recommendations to the Senate regarding the award of Degrees, Fellowships, Prizes and other distinctions and examination results; - 2.1.2 in accordance with Regulations made by the Senate review the progress or fitness to practise of students registered in the Faculty and shall have the power in accordance with those Regulations to suspend or exclude any such student from further attendance at lectures, classes and examinations in the Faculty or take such other action as may be prescribed by those Regulations; - 2.1.3 in accordance with Regulations made by the Senate consider academic appeals submitted by students registered in the Faculty; - 2.1.4 be responsible for programmes of study or research falling within the province of the Faculty and for the academic quality and standards of the teaching, supervision and assessment of students registered in the Faculty; and - 2.1.5 report to the Senate on Regulations as to programmes of study or research, examinations or other requirements for Degrees, Diplomas, Certificates and other distinctions and as to the award and tenure of Fellowships, Scholarships and Prizes. - 2.2 Such other matters as shall be committed to any Faculty by the Senate shall be transacted by that Faculty.